-The School District currently has four unions as part of its workforce.
-TPAOM represents three support services areas.
-The 52 week employees, which include custodians and maintenance workers has a contract expiration date of August 2019.
-The food service and the transportation employees' contract also expires in August 2019.
-The teachers' contract, MEA Local 1 will expire August 31, 2019.
-The Clerical contract, MEA-NEA Local 1 will expire June 30, 2019.
-The Parapro contract, AFSCME Local 1993 will expire June 30, 2019.
-The Administrators association agreement expires July 31, 2019.
-Due to the lack of a state School Aid Fund budget, all these union contracts have been extended through December 31, 2019.
+The School District currently has six unions as part of its workforce.
+TPOAM represents two support services areas.
+The food service and the 52 week employees, which include custodians and maintenance workers has a contract extension through October 31, 2020.
+The transportation department, represented by the 214 Teamsters, has contract through December 31, 2023.
+The teachers' contract, MEA Local 1 will expire August 31, 2022.
+The Clerical contract, MEA-NEA Local 1 will expire June 30, 2022.
+The Parapro contract, AFSCME Local 1993 will expire December 31, 2023.
+The Administrators association agreement expires July 31, 2023.